ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 ## <a name="Social"></a> Visualization for Social Good
-Monday, Oct 21: 2:20pm-5:40pm
+Monday, October 21: 2:20pm-5:40pm

-Leilani Battle, University of Maryland, United States
+Leilani Battle, *University of Maryland*
-Michelle A. Borkin, Northeastern University, United States
+Michelle A. Borkin, *Northeastern University*
-Michael Correll, Tableau Research, United States
+Michael Correll, *Tableau Research*
-Lane Harrison, Worcester Polytechnic Institute, United States
+Lane Harrison, *Worcester Polytechnic Institute*
-Evan Peck, Bucknell University, United States
+Evan Peck, *Bucknell University*

 We propose a tutorial based around the premise that visualization researchers, teachers, and practitioners can and should use the